mbland/custom-links/README.md

 You must also provide at least one of the following fields:

 * **users**: A list of specific user account names (usually email addresses) that are authorized to access the server.
+(Case insensitive)
 * **domains**: A list of user domains (i.e. email address domains) that are authorized to access the server.
+(Case insensitive)

 You may define both of these fields if you wish.